-jonathanscott@albany.esc14.net
+jrodriguez@albany.esc14.net

 A parent may designate a child-care facility or grandparent's residence as the regular pickup and drop-off location for his or her child.
 The designated location must be an approved stop on an approved route.
-For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact the elementary campus at (325)762-3384.
+For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact (325)762-3974.